 You can relax here in the Peacock Garden and drink a coffee from their Costa coffee café.
 Or, in summer, they have a Pimm’s stall.
 It’s always Pimm’s o’clock somewhere!

-8. It’s an incredible historic day out in England!
+8. It’s an incredibly historic day out in England!

 Most castles in England you can see within a couple of hours, but Warwick Castle takes the whole day and then some to explore, so it’s a fantastic day out and well worth the money!
 There’s so much to do you will be spoiled for choice.